 Quite often we can think that loss and the grief that follows is more acceptable when it’s in relation to the passing of a person.
 But there are many things that can leave a sense of loss in your life.

-Loss Of Work Colleagues
+Loss Of Work Colleagues Can Cause Grief

 The loss of a job where you really felt respected and part of a good team.
 This can cause a great void in your life, especially when it was redundancy that moved you out of this job.
 But even when the move to another job is your choice, it can still bring a great sense of loss.
 For me this just proves how committed you were to your work and your colleagues.
 They mattered to you and you to them, and it is good to honour this as a legitimate loss.

-Loss Of A Family Pet
+Grief and Loss And Your Family Pet

 Life Changes Bring Loss